Groestlcoin/ord/docs/src/guides/gro-hunting.md

 ### Transferring Ordinals

-The `ord` wallet supports transferring specific satoshis.
-You can also use `bitcoin-cli` commands `createrawtransaction`, `signrawtransactionwithwallet`, and `sendrawtransaction`, how to do so is complex and outside the scope of this guide.
+The `ord` wallet supports transferring specific gros.
+You can also use `groestlcoin-cli` commands `createrawtransaction`, `signrawtransactionwithwallet`, and `sendrawtransaction`, how to do so is complex and outside the scope of this guide.